New • COVID-19 Report

 4. Top motivator to invest in GME and/or AMC was for a quick financial profit (44.6%), to invest for long term growth (19.5%), or to spite big hedge funds and institutional investors (16.1%).

 In a matter of weeks, Gamestop’s stock price soared on the backs of Reddit traders.
 In our initial report on Gamestop, we analyzed the company’s revenues and average order value from our first-party transaction data.
 In this report, we’re looking at the other side of the equation: major trading platforms like Robinhood, TD Ameritrade, Fidelity, Vanguard, and others.
 We analyzed deposit levels and share of deposits by platform.
 Further, we surveyed users who had deposited into major platforms, asking them about their investing experience, their investments in Gamestop (Ticker $GME) and AMC Theaters (Ticker $AMC), and whether they like their primary trading platform.

 Our deep dive into financial investments during COVID-19 showed despite economic troubles brought on by the pandemic, people seem to be investing more and Robinhood was the clear winner in terms of deposits.
 The platform consistently led the market throughout 2020, and saw significant growth in deposits throughout January 2021 as the ‘Gamestop saga’ was heating up.

-Smaller platforms - Interactive Brokers, TastyWorks, and WeBull - also saw a significant boost in deposits in January 2021.
+Smaller platforms such as Interactive Brokers, TastyWorks, and WeBull - also saw a significant boost in deposits in January 2021.